Superraptor/o2wb/README.md

 ## Requirements

-- Python 3.x
-- rdflib 6.2.0+
+- rdflib 6.2.0
-- wikibase-integrator 0.12.2+
+- wikibase-integrator 0.12.3
-- antlr4-python3-runtime 4.9.3+
+- antlr4-python3-runtime 4.9.3
-- argparse 1.4.0+
+- argparse 1.4.0

 ## Installation

-O2WB can be installed by cloning this repository to your machine and installing the required packages from requirements.txt.
+O2WB can be installed by cloning this repository to your machine and installing the required packages from requirements.txt (this has been updated in this fork and is different from the original repository).

 Make sure the following requirements are fulfilled:
 - [The full Wikibase Suite is installed.](#Set-up-a-Wikibase-Suite-instance)